 Although much of the sweet, romantic oil is exported to the world’s finest perfume houses, enough stays in Turkey to make many rose scented products.
 Soaps and creams are popular but rose water makes a great spritzer, just like its lemony cousin.

-It parts of south Turkey like Hattay, and other countries of the middle east, rose water is used in cooking, particularly desserts but in this part of Turkey it is used as a cologne, particularly at funerals and one rare occasions, very important visits.
+It parts of south Turkey like Hatay, and other countries of the middle east, rose water is used in cooking, particularly desserts but in this part of Turkey it is used as a cologne, particularly at funerals and one rare occasions, very important visits.

 Top 5 Fethiye aromas – Turkish coffee